 What pages have comments

-New comments are enabled for news items for the current year for 90 days.
+New comments are enabled for news items for 90 days.
 Old comments will not be deleted.

 How to Comment

 Under the heading “Leave a Reply”, click in the box where it says “Start the Discussion” or “Join the discussion – just start typing here – be sure to use your real email address”.
 Be sure to use your real email address.
 Or click on reply under a specific comment.
 Enter your comment then be sure to enter a name and your real email address.
 The email address is not published but must be provided.
 It is used to give a degree of legitimacy and for the rare occasion that a moderator communicates with commenters.
 If a false email is used, all comments from that person will be deleted and the user will be banned.